ahw/superflash.cards/README.md

 3. :leftwards_arrow_with_hook: "\n" is replaced with a single newline character (in case you don't want to mess around with lots of spaces)

-## :question: Blank space support
+## :question: Fill-in-the-blank
 1. **Three** consecutive underscores ("\_\_\_") are replaced with a blank line, about the width of a 5 letter word.
-This is so you can write questions with blanks in them, where the blank represents just a single missing word.
+This is so you can write fill-in-the-blank questions.
 2. **Three** consecutive underscores next to **three** consecutive periods ("\_\_\_...") are replaced with a single blank line that has a "&hellip;" symbol hovering just above it.
-This is so you can write questions with blanks in them, where the blank represents multiple words to be filled in.
+This is so you can fill-in-the-blank questions where the blank represents mutiple words to be filled in.

 ### Single-word blank space
 `Water is composed of two parts ___ and one part ___`